META HUMANS - 5 paths for flourishing

 How will we live tomorrow?

 Our foresight tends to be a simple linear projection of the past.
-In the 1950s, people dreamed of flying cars, but who foresaw the development of the Internet?
-The rise of cryptos?
-Advances in human genomics?
+In the 1950s, people dreamed of flying cars, but who foresaw the development of the Internet, the rise of cryptocurrencies, or advances in human genomics?

-There is also the trap of falling into wishful thinking, predicting not what is likely but what we wish to happen based on ideological preferences.
-The different flavors of Utopia and totalitarianism have shown how "ideal" theoretical models of society fail if they ignore the reality of human nature.
+There is also the trap of wishful thinking, predicting not what is likely but what we wish to happen based on ideological preferences.
+The different flavors of utopia and totalitarianism have shown how "ideal" theoretical models of society fail if they ignore the reality of human nature.

-The final trap is to fall into obscure millennial predictions like the prophets and fortune tellers do.
+The final trap is to fall into obscure millennial predictions like those of prophets and fortune tellers.
 At worst, they will be forgotten after their predictions fail.
-At best, there will always be people who later find some resemblance to events that have happened in the mass of predictions.
+At best, people will later find some resemblance to actual events among the mass of predictions.
 This made the fortune of astrologers like Nostradamus...

-Most thinkers have looked at the future from a political, economic, or ecological perspective.
-Why not look at it from the perspective of our human struggle for progress?
-Following the hierarchy of human needs modeled by psychologist Abraham Maslow, from the most basic needs to the highest aspirations for personal fulfillment?
+Most thinkers have considered the future from a political, economic, or ecological perspective.
+Why not consider it from the perspective of our human struggle for progress, following the hierarchy of human needs modeled by psychologist Abraham Maslow, from the most basic needs to the highest aspirations for personal fulfillment?

 If we look at the possible future from this perspective, what might be the foreseeable course of progress?